kashura/kashura/README.md

 - :family: The older I get the more I appreciate my family.
 - :shipit: Core @ [The Odin Project](https://www.theodinproject.com/) - a wonderful community of learners.
 - :soccer: One Love.
 One United.
 Manchester United.
-- :dog: German Shepherd Ambassador and amateur trainer.
+- :dog: German Shepherd owner and advocate.
 - :microscope: Professional dabbler.
 Always learning, always trying something new.
-- :books: My 2021 reading challenge: 20/18.

 <!--